icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 **Core policies**: operational principles and policies central to Open Energy function.
 Includes policies governing data sensitivity classification, access controls, and licensing.

-**Data Providers and Data Consumers**: guidelines outlining how :term:`Data Providers <Data Provider>` can share data safely and securely via the Open Energy ecosystem while retaining strong control, provide appropriate and timely metadata, and design safe and effective APIs enabling data-sharing.
-Guidelines outlining how :term:`Data Consumers <Data Consumer>` can meet the requirements for offering data services, access and licensing conditions for different data classes, and best practice with regards to testing, security, ethics and dispute management.
+**Data Providers and Data Consumers**: guidelines outlining how |DPs| can share data safely and securely via the Open Energy ecosystem while retaining strong control, provide appropriate and timely metadata, and design safe and effective APIs enabling data-sharing.
+Guidelines outlining how |DCs| can meet the requirements for offering data services, access and licensing conditions for different data classes, and best practice with regards to testing, security, ethics and dispute management.